Deep Limits of Residual Neural Networks: Introduction

-Overfitting is another issue to take into account during training.
-Techniques such as Max-pooling \cite{schmidhuber2015deep} or Dropout \cite{hinton2012improving} work well in practice to avoid overfitting.
+Overfitting is also an issue to take into account during training.
+Techniques such as max pooling \cite{schmidhuber2015deep} (for a PDE-based interpretation of max pooling and ReLU as morphological convolutions in a CNN, see \cite{Smets20}) or Dropout \cite{hinton2012improving} work well in practice to avoid overfitting.
 The former consists of downsampling a layer by pooling the neurons into groups and assigning to each group the maximum value of all its neurons.
 The latter consists of randomly omitting neurons on each presentation of each training case.
 The ReLU activation function works well with Dropout \cite{dahl2013improving}.
 Recently \cite{mocanu2018scalable} made the case that improvements can be obtained by using sparsely connected layers.
 Adding regularization terms which encourage some level of smoothness to the cost functional can also help to avoid overfitting\cite{higham2018deep}.

-Another problem that can be encountered during the learning phase of deep networks is that of vanishing or exploding gradients during backpropagation \cite{hochreiter1991untersuchungen,bengio1994learning,glorot2010understanding,nielsen2015}, which results in weights which either do not change much at all during the training phase or which change wildly in each step.
-In \cite{glorot2010understanding} it is shown that these problems might be avoided by chosing a careful initialisation; \cite{maas2013rectifier} argues that using the ReLU activation function also helps in avoiding vanishing gradients.